Welcome to Course 4 of this exclusive Learning Tournament for PRO users!

 Page Authority (PA) is a score developed by Squirrly.
 Yes, we use our own score here, not the score from Moz.

-Alternatively, you can increase this by making sure your pages get shared a lot across social media platforms, like LinkedIN, Twitter, Facebook.
-Squirrly Social can help you with this aspect.
+Alternatively, you can increase this by making sure your pages get shared a lot across social media platforms, like LinkedIn, Twitter, Facebook.

 - Social Signals